jflamy/owlcms4-heroku-updater/README.md

      > NOTE: if you have two-factor authentication enabled on your Heroku account, <u>the password you need to provide is the API Key</u></u> found on https://dashboard.heroku.com/account
      >
      > You need to scroll down that page to find a section called `API Key`.
-Hit the `Reveal` button to see the key so you can copy and paste it when prompted for the password.
+Hit the `Reveal` button to see the key so you can copy and paste it.
      >
-     > If you have two-factor authentication enabled, the key may expire after a few days and you will need to login again to the dashboard to renew.
-You will also need to remove the .netrc file found in your home directory to force the program to prompt you again.
-Files that start with "." are normally hidden.
-Use `ls -a` to see hidden files.
+     > You will then invoke the program as follows (substituting xxxxx with the actual key you revealed):
+     >
+     > `./updater-linux-64 -apikey xxxxx`

 3. The program fetches the list of the user's Heroku applications and detects the ones that are for owlcms (currently, `owlcms4` and `publicresults`).
 Other applications that are not owlcms or publicresults will be ignored.